FF6BeyondChaos/BeyondChaosRandomizer/BeyondChaos/music/MUSIC_CREATORS_README.md

 * 0B and 0C are available for similar sounding or otherwise "extra" sources.
 You'll particularly want to use one of these for any songs that use multiple bass drum notes.
 Unlike most percussion, the origin note on these is F5 instead of A5.
 * 0D -- synthetic kick, the oon in oontz.
 Don't use it unless it matches the source.
 Do use it if it does.
 Don't confuse this with the "HiQ" punchy chirp, which is at AC.
 ### PERCUSSION - SNARE
-* Default snare for orchestral style is 1A.
-Feel free to experiment with 1F instead, particularly if the song is especially martial and/or has a slower tempo, but only use this if it's a solid upgrade.
+* Default snare for orchestral style is 1F.
+Feel free to experiment with 1A instead.
 Adding a release rate of roughly 14 to 24 is highly recommended for 1F and optional for 1A.
 Feel free to lower the pitch a bit with 1F.
 * 1B is available if neither of the above work out; it's much more suited for unobtrusively sitting in the background.
 * 1C is the default snare for rock styles.
 * 1D is our "hard snare", or gated snare.
 Many games have one of these, used for particularly intense songs like boss fights.
 Use this if the original song used something similar.
 This sample can be dampened significantly with ADSR to either act as a normal rock snare when 1C is too expensive, or to match snares like FF5's hard snare, which lacks the "gated reverb" sound that this and most SNES hard snare samples display.